Struggleton/Delfinovin/README.md

 - Nefarius.ViGEm.Client
 - BitStream

-## Contributing
+## Contributing and Support
 Thank you!
 I am still learning a lot about the USB architecture and Gamecube Controllers, so any help / commits are appreciated!
 I can be contacted on Discord at Struggleton#4071 / Twitter at @Struggleton as well.
+If you are interested in what I've got going on here, please consider throwing [a couple coins my way!](https://ko-fi.com/C0C43E4IB)